Deutsche-Squad-Gemeinschaft/update-check/README.md

-# update-check
+# GitHub Actions
-Just a small repo to execute actions and check for updates
+Just a small repo to execute actions without creatin an AWS worker